-- 1. Install EOS Utility ( - 2.
+- 1. Install EOS Utility (). - 2.
 Connect the camera to the computer.

 - Use an interface cable. - Insert the other end of the cable into the computer's USB terminal (Type-C). - 3.
-Use EOS Utility to import the images. - Refer to the EOS Utility Instruction Manual.
+Use EOS Utility to import the images. - Refer to the EOS Utility Instruction Manual. - Caution - With a Wi-Fi connection established, the camera cannot communicate with the computer even if they are connected with an interface cable.